seijuro-afk/HRS/README.md

 With these resources, you'll have all the tools necessary to comprehend and work on the Java project.

 Project Description:

 This project simulates a Hotel Reservation System.
+It utilizes Java Swing to create a GUI so that the user can easily navigate and understand the application.

+The classes and its methods are documented in the Javadoc file.

   The features of the project contains:

     (1).
 Create/Register a new hotel in the System
            - You can create a Hotel object in the system and specify many room it has.
            - It can only have 50 rooms maximum but has one minimum.